StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk_events.md

      * **initial_history_time_seconds** - Default 0.
      * **max_restart_history_seconds** - Default 86400.
      * **max_query_chunk_seconds** - Default 3600.
-     * **unique_key_fields** - Default `_bkt` and `_cd`.
+     * **unique_key_fields** - The fields to use to [uniquely identify a record](#uniquely-identify-a-saved-search-record).
+Default `_bkt` and `_cd`.
      * **parameters** -
      * **tags** -

-3. Restart the StackState Agent V1 to apply the configuration changes.
+3. Restart StackState Agent V1 to apply the configuration changes.
-4. Once StackState Agent V1 has restarted, wait for the Agent to collect the data and send it to StackState.
+4. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.

+### Uniquely identify a saved search record

 To prevent sending duplicate events over multiple check runs, received saved search records must be uniquely identified for comparison.
 By default, a record's identity is composed of the Splunk default fields `_bkt` and `_cd`.
 The default behavior can be changed for each saved search using the parameter `unique_key_fields` in the check configuration.
 The specified `unique_key_fields` fields become mandatory for each record.
 If it is not possible to uniquely identify a record by a combination of fields, the whole record can be used by setting `unique_key_fields` to `[]`, i.e. empty list.